Registered Nurse: Pediatric Intensive Care Unit (Full time Days/Nights) + call

 - Current RN experience is required.

 - Current RN experience working in a Pediatric ICU, Pediatric CICU or NICU setting is preferred.
-However, we will consider RNs with at least 2 years of adult ICU experience and or acute care hospital RN experience with a pediatric population.

 - Per the driver's license requirement noted below, must have a driving record acceptable to Risk Management.